anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 we thank Toerless Eckert (document shepherd),
 Barry Leiba (SECdir review),
-Michael Richardson (ANIMA design team member), as well as Rajeev Ranjan and Rufus Buschart (Siemens colleagues) for their reviews with suggestions for improvements.
+Michael Richardson (ANIMA design team member), as well as Rajeev Ranjan, Rufus Buschart,
+Andreas Reiter, and Szofia Fazekas-Zisch (Siemens colleagues) for their reviews with suggestions for improvements.

 --- back